Skip to main content

 What DALL-E 3 Does Best

-- Text rendering.
-This is DALL-E 3's superpower.
-It can include readable text in images — signs, labels, book covers, posters.
-Other generators still struggle with this.
+• Text rendering.
+DALL-E 3's superpower.
+Can include readable text in images — signs, labels, book covers, posters.
+Other generators still struggle with this, and I'm not sure why the gap is so large.

-- Prompt following.
-DALL-E 3 is the most literal interpreter.
-If you ask for "exactly three red balloons and two blue ones," you will get exactly that.
+• Prompt following.
+Most literal interpreter of the bunch.
+If you ask for "exactly three red balloons and two blue ones," you'll get exactly that.
 Midjourney might give you a beautiful scene with an artistic number of balloons.

-- Conversational iteration.
-You can say "make the background darker" or "add a cat to the left side" and ChatGPT will modify the image accordingly.
-This back-and-forth refinement is incredibly intuitive.
+• Conversational iteration.
+Say "make the background darker" or "add a cat to the left side" and ChatGPT will modify the image accordingly.
+Back-and-forth refinement that feels incredibly natural.

-- Safety and consistency.
-DALL-E 3 has the most robust safety filters — it will not generate real people's likenesses, copyrighted characters, or violent content.
-Depending on your perspective, this is either a feature or a limitation.
+• Safety and consistency.
+Strictest safety filters — won't generate real people's likenesses, copyrighted characters, or violent content.
+Depending on your perspective, that's either a feature or a limitation.

 Limitations

-The artistic quality is a step behind Midjourney.
+Artistic quality is a step behind Midjourney.
 Images tend to look more "digital illustration" and less "fine art."
-Photorealistic outputs are possible but require more prompt engineering.
-The safety filters can be frustratingly aggressive — I have had innocent requests rejected because a keyword triggered a false positive.
+Photorealistic outputs are possible but require more effort in the prompting.
+Safety filters can be frustratingly aggressive — I've had innocent requests rejected because a keyword triggered a false positive.
+Annoying, but I'd rather have overzealous safety than none at all.
+Probably.

 Pricing

 DALL-E 3 is included with ChatGPT Plus ($20/month, approximately Rs 1,700).
 You get a generous number of generations per day.
-It is also available via the OpenAI API at $0.04-0.12 per image depending on resolution and quality.
+Also available via the OpenAI API at $0.04-0.12 per image depending on resolution and quality.

 Local Setup with ComfyUI

 ComfyUI is the preferred interface for Stable Diffusion power users.
-It uses a node-based workflow where you visually connect components — like a visual programming language for image generation.
+Uses a node-based workflow where you visually connect components — like a visual programming language for image generation.
+Steep learning curve, but the flexibility is unmatched.

 System requirements: